iamleet/vagrantNodeJS/README.md

 # vagrantNodeJS
-A vagrant build which setups NodeJS / NPM on a Centos7 box with the weekly updates and guest tools for oracle.
+A vagrant build which setups NodeJS / NPM / MongoDB on a Centos7 box with the weekly updates and guest tools for oracle.

 Make sure to have the vagrant plugin installed.
 ``````shell